plone/plone.recipe.zope2instance/README.rst

    Specify some Python initialization code to include within the generated ``sitecustomize.py`` script (Buildout >= 1.5) or within the instance script (Buildout < 1.5).
 This is very limited.
-In particular, be aware that leading whitespace is stripped from the code given.
+In particular, be aware that leading whitespace is stripped from the code given. *added in version 4.2.14*

 Theme resources
 ---------------